-Harry and Meghan touch down in Australia for start of royal tour
+Duke and Duchess of Sussex arrive in Australia for royal tour

 -

-Harry and Meghan touch down in Australia for start of royal tour
+Duke and Duchess of Sussex arrive in Australia for royal tour

 The Duke and Duchess of Sussex have touched down in Australia ahead of their first royal tour as a married couple.

-Harry and Meghan arrived into a rainy Sydney on Monday for the start of a 16-day visit to Australia, Fiji, Tonga and New Zealand.
+Harry and Meghan arrived in a rainy Sydney on Monday for the start of a 16-day visit to Australia, Fiji, Tonga and New Zealand.

 The trip, their first outside the UK and Ireland, will officially begin on Tuesday and will see the couple watch the Invictus Games, visit a Sydney zoo and visit the rural Flying Doctor service.